Gnocchi alla Sorrentina

 About the Gnocchi

-It is at this point I will probably lose the purists (byeee!) seeing as I took a massive short-cut with this recipe.
-Homemade gnocchi is on my to-do list, but for ease (and, let’s face it, laziness) I used store-bought gnocchi.
-It has a bad rep and not all brands are created equal.
-I’ve had the best luck with Delallo gnocchi and am perfectly happy to use it if it means I can have gnocchi alla sorrentina more often.
+It is at this point I will probably lose the purists (byeee!) seeing as I took a massive shortcut with this recipe.
+Homemade gnocchi is on my to-do list, but I used store-bought gnocchi for ease (and, let’s face it, laziness).
+It has a bad reputation, and not all brands are created equal.
+I’ve had the best luck with Delallo gnocchi and am perfectly happy to use it if it means I can have gnocchi alla Sorrentina more often.

 If you want a more adventurous experience, by all means, make your own.